nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 &nbsp;

 KeyContacts is optimized for use via a Command Line Interface (CLI) while still being aesthetically pleasing and easy to use.
-If you type fast, you can complete your contact management tasks much faster with KeyContacts than GUI apps.
+If you type fast, you can complete your contact management tasks much faster with KeyContacts than with GUI apps.

 <!-- * Table of Contents -->